simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 ### Building Awareness and a Security Mindset

-Building awareness and fostering a security mindset among employees is crucial in creating a strong human firewall against cyber threats.
-By [instilling a sense of responsibility](https://ts2.space/en/reimagining-cybersecurity-culture-building-human-firewalls/) and vigilance, organizations can empower their workforce to actively contribute to the protection of sensitive information and the prevention of security breaches.
+Building awareness and building a security mindset among employees is crucial in creating a strong human firewall against cyber threats.
+By [instilling a sense of responsibility](https://ts2.space/en/reimagining-cybersecurity-culture-building-human-firewalls/) and vigilance, organizations can help their workforce to actively contribute to the protection of sensitive information and the prevention of security breaches.

 ### Promoting a Culture of Responsibility